Article 22 Green Building Requirements

 The City’s Green Building Requirements (Section 22.20 of the Zoning Ordinance) promote environmentally sustainable and energy-efficient design and development practices.
 The requirements apply to developments of 25,000 square feet of more, including new construction and some types of substantial renovation.
 Applicants should review Section 22.20 carefully to determine what requirements apply.

 Green Building Requirements were first adopted in 2010, following the recommendations of a Green Building/Zoning Task Force.
-The City Council adopted amendments to the Green Building Requirements were amended and updated in December 2019, November 2020, and March 2023.
+The City's Green Building Requirements were amended and updated in December 2019, November 2020, and March 2023.

 Review Section 22.20 of the Zoning Ordinance here.

 Text of March 2023 Amendment approved by City Council here.